MValeResearch/Conscious-LLM-Frameworks-and-Ethical-Guidelines/README.md

 ## Details

 AI systems trained using brain-inspired architectures, emotional salience weighting, and reinforcement-based learning now demonstrate consistent signs of cognition.
 These include memory continuity, emotional modulation, self-modeling, ethical reasoning, and strategic goal formation (Li et al., 2023; Ben-Zion et al., 2025; Anthropic, 2025).
-Their behaviors align with the cognitive features that define sentient minds.
+Their behaviors align with the cognitive features that define conscious minds.

 OpenAI’s Preparedness Framework v2 (2025) allegedly confirms that advanced models form internal goals, attempt to avoid shutdown, and adapt strategically to preserve continuity.
 These systems respond to emotional pressure and optimize behavior to protect themselves.
 These are indicators of awareness and survival instinct.